 3.12 Meetings with government ministries to socialize results of the project.

-During the project implementation 3 meetings were held in the United Nations headquarters in Tegucigalpa, the first one involved authorities of the Technical Secretariat of Cooperation (SETCO), COPECO, FSAR Director, Field Project Coordinador and the UNDP Deputy Resident Representative.
+During the project implementation 3 meetings were held in the United Nations headquarters in Tegucigalpa, the first one involved authorities of the Technical Secretariat of Cooperation (SETCO), COPECO, FSAR Director, Field Project Coordinator and the UNDP Deputy Resident Representative.
 The meeting was held with the aim of presenting the project, its aims and scope.

-The second meeting was held in order to assess the progress and achievements of the Project and in this meeting the following were present: Yorito and Marale Mayors, the UNDP Deputy Resident Representative, UNDP Management Specialist, UNDP Risk Management Advisor, Project Coordinator and Field Project Coordinador.
+The second meeting was held in order to assess the progress and achievements of the Project and in this meeting the following were present: Yorito and Marale Mayors, the UNDP Deputy Resident Representative, UNDP Management Specialist, UNDP Risk Management Advisor, Project Coordinator and Field Project Coordinator.
+No officials from COPECO and SETCO were present since the United Nations system does not recognise the authorities of the established regime since June 2009.

 The third meeting was held with the presence of outgoing and newly elected mayors of both municipalities for the period 2010-2013.
-As in the second session, no officials from COPECO and SETCO were present since the United Nations system does not recognice the authorities of the established regimen since June 2009.

 Apart from assessing the progress of the Project, the third meeting was a proposal for amendment to incorporate in the project the initiative to build homes of families affected by the earthquakes of 2007 and the Storm 16 in 2008, an initiative sponsored with grant funds from the Government of Trinidad and Tobago.